EnzoMartiMBEUV/dbt_courses/README.md

 *test source -> run stg -> test stg -> run dim -> test dim -> ...*

 Like that, we are sure that **we are not building our downstream marts on top of models having failing tests.**

+### Documentation

+We can documente our models column by column directly in ou yml files (`stg_gdbelt-bq_extra.yml` in our case).
+By adding a *`description`* line, we can add a small description to our model and/or ou column.

+But we can also deep-dive into this description part and create a dedicated _.md_ file.
+To do so, once the file is created and named (based on what we want to specify - `countries_currency_code.md` here), we can add the jinja line :
+`{% docs given_name_of_doc_block %}` and then write in markdown our specifications.

+Once done, to link our description to our column / model we must, in our **.yml file**, specify our link like this:
+`description: '{{ doc("given_name_of_doc_block") }}'

+The example is on our staging models but obviously we can specify and documente any tables (source, final, ...)